RheagalFire/aarish/docs/writing/llm-gym-architecture.md

     }
 }
 ```

-## Best Practices

-### 1. Modular Design
-Separate concerns with clear interfaces between components.

-### 2. Database Specialization
-Use the right database for each specific task.

-### 3. Hybrid Search
-Combine multiple search strategies for better coverage.

-### 4. Context Management
-Build rich context for LLM responses while managing token limits.

-## Conclusion

-LLM-Gym demonstrates how to build sophisticated AI-powered search systems using modern architecture patterns.
-The combination of hybrid search, multi-database architecture, and intelligent context management creates a powerful foundation for knowledge management applications.

-Key takeaways: leverage database specialization, implement hybrid search strategies, and design for modularity from the start.

 ---

 *This article is part of my ongoing series on AI engineering.
 Check out the [writing section](../writing.md) for more articles.*